int128/gpup/README.md

 Only first time you need to open browser for authorize API access.
 `gpup` will store the token to `~/.gpup_token` and use in the next time.

-You can create a new album and upload files into the album.
+You can create a new album and upload files into the album by `-n` option.

 ```sh
 gpup -n "My Album" my-photos/